netgroup/kubernetes-playground/README.md

 ### Running the tests

 This section explains how to run linters and the compliance test suites.
+The same linters and test suites run automatically on each commit.

 #### Linters and formatters